 ngrok http 5000

 Copy the HTTPS URL and set it as your callback in the Arkesel dashboard.
+This lets you test the full callback flow without deploying to a server.

 Staging Environment Testing